LDAWG-a11y/a11yWebApp/src/guides/discoveruni-widget-accessibility-case-study.md

 #### Overview

 As I stated, I am not a designer, but I have tried my best to present this widget by keeping as true as possible to the existing design.
-Of course, I had to make some necessary design changes here and there and I also made a couple of design enhancements, where it improved readability, maybe an actual designer would have a different approach, but that's cool, because firstly the task was to fix the accessibility and secondly, because I don't care, because my "design" isn't the broken "design".
+Of course, I had to make some necessary design changes here and there and I also made a couple of design enhancements, where it improved readability, maybe an actual designer would have a different approach, but that's cool, because firstly the task was to fix the accessibility and secondly, because my "design" isn't the broken "design".

 Accessibility-wise, there are no errors present here, at all.
 Sure, it is in an iFrame, which isn't perfect, but obviously we could not change that.
-We now have a nice static list, which contains our 3 stats, the 2 footnotes are sitting below the list and have visual identifiers and they can also be reached with the links for the stats, but it's likely nobody will need to do that, as there is an aria-description on each link.
+We now have a nice static list, which contains our 3 stats, the 2 footnotes are sitting below the list and have visual identifiers.
+The footnotes can also be reached with the links for the stats, but it's likely nobody will need to do that, as there is an `aria-describedby` on each link.

-Overall, i'm quite happy with my approach here, it feels cleaner, clearer and I know that folk aren't going to have their virtual cursor snatched from them by a transition of content.
+Overall, I'm quite happy with my approach here, it feels cleaner, clearer and I know that folk aren't going to have their virtual cursor snatched from them by a transition of content.

 I haven't tested this in all browsers, I used Chrome, Firefox and Safari on a Mac, everything is up to date and I used Chrome on Windows, the browser is up to date (at the time of writing).
 I also only used VoiceOver and NVDA.
-So, my solution will probably be fine, but there may be some minor display issues
+So, my solution will probably be fine, but there may be some minor display issues, I haven't tested on Android or iOS, not because I'm lazy, but just because I don't work for the government department that created this.

 #### The result